cnjackchen/my-chrome/README.md

 ## Guide
  1. Download and un-zip MyChrome_vXX.7z to any folder.
  2. Run MyChrome.exe to show settings GUI, change settings if necessary.
- 3. Press OK.
+ 3. Press OK...
 Done!
- 4. Double click MyChrome.vbs if you want to change settings in the future.
+ 4. Double click MyChrome.vbs to show settings window if you want to change settings in the future.

 ## Issues
  1. Go to [Issues](https://github.com/cnjackchen/my-chrome/issues)